 Page: Listen, I’ve been focused on other things today…

 Nov.
 2, 2017 – The New York Times reports that Page testifies before the House Intelligence Committee, revealing that he met with Russian officials during his July and December 2016 trips to Moscow, among other things.
-Politico reports that Page invokes his Fifth Amendment rights when asked why he had not turned in documents relating to the probe on into Russian interference in the 2016 election.
+Politico reports that Page invokes his Fifth Amendment rights when asked why he had not turned in documents relating to the probe into Russian interference in the 2016 election.
 “I’m helping to the greatest extent I can,” Page told reporters after the testimony.